 Clinical Associate Professor, Neurology & Neurological Sciences

-Dr. Sharon Sha is the medical director of the Clinical Trials group.
+Dr. Sharon Sha is the medical director of the Clinical Trials group and Associate Vice Chair of Clinical Research for the Neurology Department.
 She serves as the primary faculty liaison and is available to provide feedback to new investigators about how to approach Industry Sponsored Clinical Trials.
-Dr. Sha works closely with Maria & Emma to develop strategic mission & goals for the trials team as well as oversee administrative operations related to the group including trial feasibility.
+Dr. Sha works closely with Maria to develop strategic mission & goals for the trials team as well as oversee administrative operations related to the group including trial feasibility.
 Dr. Sha has extensive experience as Principal Investigator and is currently spearheading several Alzheimer’s Disorders trials.

 Anthony Bet joined the Stanford Neuroscience and Neurosurgery Research Group in 2015 with a degree in medical biology.
 He currently coordinates several Neuroendocrine and Neurosurgery clinical trials.
 He also supports the Neuroscience and Neurosurgery group with IRB/ regulatory submissions and maintaining the laboratory spaces.